felixlopz/hubrise-test-task/content/apps/pixelpoint/en/mapping-epos-codes.md

 ---
-title: Mapping EPOS Codes
+title: Mapping EPOS codes
 position: 2
 layout: documentation
 meta:
   title: Mapping the EPOS codes on the HubRise PixelPoint
-  description: Informs users on how to Map POS Codes.
+  description: Informs users on how to Map EPOS codes.
 ---

 ---

-**IMPORTANT NOTE**: The EPOS Codes mapping section is common for both the PixelPoint Web API and Windows bridges.
-To return to your documentation, see the [PixelPoint Web API documentation](/apps/pixelpoint-web-api), or the [PixelPoint Windows documentation](/apps/pixelpoint-windows).
+**IMPORTANT NOTE**: This page is common to the PixelPoint Bridge and Windows API versions.
+To return to your documentation, see the [PixelPoint Bridge documentation](/apps/pixelpoint-bridge), or the [PixelPoint Windows API documentation](/apps/pixelpoint-windows-api).

 ---